- Who We Serve

 While Microsoft Lists, Tasks in Teams, To-Do, and Microsoft Planner are all enabled by default, as an IT admin you have the option to disable them for some or all users.
 So how do you decide which apps to turn on and which (if any) to turn off?
 This, of course, depends on your specific organization’s needs and priorities.
 For example, if you’re a small business and your team only needs to do basic project management, it’s possible that Microsoft Planner can meet all your needs, and having Microsoft Lists enabled will only lead to confusion.

-We’ve gathered the best tips, tricks, and practices from Microsoft 365 MVPs who’ve managed projects at scale using Microsoft Teams and packed them into a free 30-page eBook, so you could elevate your project management game and further your investment in Microsoft Office 365.
+We’ve gathered the best tips, tricks, and practices from Microsoft 365 MVPs who’ve managed projects at scale using Microsoft Teams and packed them into a free 30-page eBook, so you can elevate your project management game and further your investment in Microsoft Office 365!

 For more Microsoft 365, SharePoint Online, and Teams insights, tips and tricks, best practices, and exclusive events delivered straight to your inbox, join our mailing list today and level up your Microsoft 365 game!